EXPLORING ON A SLED

 With over 100 kms, this is a great way to spend a day exploring on your sled with many different riding experiences from riding on an old railroad bed, visiting a look out where a fire tower once stood, driving though the southern part of Algonquin Park.

 There are 4 assigned parking/staging areas to help you come & enjoy without worrying about the logistics.
 Start riding and follow the well marked trails to discover the freedom of travel and the magnificence of nature while filling your hunger at the multiple restaurants in the region.
-For something different while your here try horseback riding at South Algonquin Trails or some guided experiences from locals provided by Yours Outdoors.
+For something different while your here try horseback riding at South Algonquin Trails, winter camping experiences with Deep Roots Adventure or some guided experiences from locals provided by Yours Outdoors.

 Round Algonquin Park TOUR - rap